 Introduction to SSL

 Secure Sockets Layer (SSL) is an encryption-based internet security protocol for establishing authenticated, encrypted links between networked computers to provide privacy and integrity to internet communications.
-It has been everywhere used to get the trust from the parties, for example when you search on the google, various websites has been open, each content lock sign at the left corner, this lock sign indicates that the particular site is secure to used.
-Many online businesses used this SSL concept to get the users trust.
+It has been everywhere used to get the trust from the parties; for example, when you search on google, various websites have been open, each content lock sign at the left corner, this lock sign indicates that the particular site is secure to use.
+Many online businesses used this SSL concept to get the users’ trust.

 What is SSL?

-In today’s world, there is information that is personal and secure and that needs to be protected against hackers and criminals.
-Exchange of information can happen between a server and a client (for e.g. a browser and a website) and also can happen with a network of servers.
+There is personal and secure information in today’s world, and that needs to be protected against hackers and criminals.
+Exchange of information can happen between a server and a client (e.g. a browser and a website) and also can happen with a network of servers.

-Whenever a network or a website is secured by SSL, HTTPS appears in the URL.
+Whenever SSL secures a network or a website, HTTPS appears in the URL.
 HTTPS stands for HyperText Transfer Protocol Secure.
-Also one can see a whole lot more details about the issuing authority of the SSL certificate and the corporate name of the website owner by clicking on the top left lock symbol that appears on the browser bar.
+Also, one can see many more details about the issuing authority of the SSL certificate and the corporate name of the website owner by clicking on the top left lock symbol that appears on the browser bar.

 The basic approach that is being used behind the SSL is when you enable and install an SSL certificate on a server and when a client, say the web browser tries to connect with it, the SSL certificate triggers an SSL protocol which encrypts all the data between the client and the server.
-There is an SSL handshake that happens between the client and the browser which is invisible to the users.
+An SSL handshake happens between the client and the browser, which is invisible to the users.
 In order to set up the SSL connection, three keys are required: the private key, the public key, and the session keys.

 The rule is:

-Anything which is encrypted with the help of a public key can only be decrypted by the private key and vice versa.
+The private key and vice versa can only decrypt anything which is encrypted with the help of a public key.
 Once the connection is established, the session key is being used to encrypt all the data.

-There are different algorithms that are used for encrypting the data in SSL and Symmetric algorithms supported in SSL are Camellia, DES, 3DES, RC2, ARCFOUR, AES, IDEA, SEED, NULL (i.e. no encryption).
+Different algorithms are used for encrypting the data in SSL, and Symmetric algorithms supported in SSL are Camellia, DES, 3DES, RC2, ARCFOUR, AES, IDEA, SEED, NULL (i.e. no encryption).

 Following are the steps that are involved in establishing a secure connection via SSL:

-- Next, the server sends the SSL certificate that is issued by CA to the client.
+- Next, the server sends the SSL certificate that CA issues to the client.
 Along with the certificate, the server also sends its public key.

 Features of SSL and Security Provided